postcss/postcss/API.md

 ### `result.map`

 An instance of the `SourceMapGenerator` class from the [`source-map`] library, representing changes to the `Result`’s `Root` instance.

 ```js
 result.map.toJSON() //=> { version: 3, file: 'a.css', sources: ['a.css'], … }
 ```

-Additionally, this property will receive a value *only if the user does not wan an inline source map*.
+This property will has a value *only if the user does not want an inline source map*.
 By default, PostCSS generates inline source maps, written directly into the processed CSS; so by default the `map` property will be empty.

 An external source map will be generated — and assigned to `map` — only if the user has set the `map.inline` option to `false`, or if PostCSS was passed